 Caulking is used to seal seams and prevent water from entering behind the enclosure.
 If a separation occurs around your bathtub between the tub and the wall tiles or between the wall and the enclosure itself, it should be filled immediately with a tub sealer or caulking compound available at any home supply center.
 Leaving the gap unsealed may cause serious water damage to adjacent materials.
-It is recommended that homeowners should review and service it as required every six months.

-You should apply a liquid silicone sealer to the grout joints of tub or shower enclosures that are finished with ceramic tile.
+You should apply a clear liquid silicone sealer to the grout joints of tub or shower enclosures that are finished with ceramic tile.
 This should be done every six months.
 This sealer is used to prevent the porous grout from allowing water to seep through to the substrate material behind the tile.
 This sealing cannot be done until the grout has cured for approximately six to eight weeks.
 Please note this is a liquid product and should not be confused with silicon based caulking.
 Follow the manufacturer's recommendations for application.